-Clashes mar Bangladesh election where turnout appears thin
+Clashes, rigging allegations mar Bangladesh poll amid thin turnout

 A spokesman for the Election Commission said it would act on any written complaints about the lack of opposition presence at polling centers.

-The deadly clashes in the southeast of the Muslim-majority country broke out between workers of the Awami League and its opponents, led by the Bangladesh Nationalist Party (BNP) of former Prime Minister Khaleda Zia, amid allegations of vote rigging.
+The deadly clashes in the southeast of the Muslim-majority country broke out between workers of the Awami League and its opponents, led by the Bangladesh Nationalist Party (BNP) of former Prime Minister Khaleda Zia.
+At least one of the victims was attacked by a machete-carrying group, police said.

-One of the victims was an Awami League supporter while the other was from an alliance partner, a government official and a politician said.
-Media said five people had died across the country in poll-related violence.
+Alleging vote manipulation, at least three candidates fighting against the Awami League withdrew from the contest in Khulna, a divisional headquarters around 300 km (186 miles) southwest of Dhaka.

+Rasel, a 34-year-old voter in the southeastern district of Chittagong, said he saw police and some Awami League workers he knew stopping people from entering one polling center.

 The BNP boycotted the last election in 2014 claiming it wouldn’t be free and fair.
 The party has been hobbled by the absence of Khaleda, 74, who has been in jail since February on corruption charges which she says are politically motivated.